mehstruslehpy/Documents/C++/WindowsTTPPort/TTPSim/README.md

 # WINDOWS NOTES:
 * This version of my ttp tools is very much experimental please notify me if you encounter any bugs
-* the debug scripts will only work if the system you are using has the correct nix shells and utilities
+* The debug scripts will only work if the system you are using has the correct nix shells and utilities
-* you can either run the program via the command prompt using a program like msys or by clicking run inside of codeblocks
+* You can either run the program via the command prompt using a program like msys or by clicking run inside of codeblocks
-* if you choose to run inside of codeblocks set the ram file to run via Project>Set programs' arguments...> then type your filename under Program arguments
+* If you choose to run inside of codeblocks set the ram file to run via Project>Set programs' arguments...> then type your filename under Program arguments
-* debugging inside codeblocks works like normal except both the release and debug build targets build with the -g compiler flag
+* Debugging inside codeblocks works like normal except both the release and debug build targets build with the -g compiler flag